 The Siteimprove Analytics logs are collected the following way:

 - A user visits a page on your website through their browser.

 - The HTML returned for the page contains an asynchronous call to fetch our customer script at siteimproveanalytics.com/js/siteanalyze_[account_id].js

-- The logs collected on the endpoint are continuously retrieved and made available for queries in our Analytics Platform.
+- The logs collected on the endpoint are continuously retrieved by our data center (InterXion, Copenhagen, Denmark) and made available for queries in our Analytics Platform.

 Ownership of Data

 Data collected by the Siteimprove Analytics Script is the property of the customer and not of Siteimprove.
 Siteimprove will not share any data with a third party without the express written consent of the customer.
 If the customer cancels the subscription to Siteimprove Analytics, Siteimprove will destroy the data at the request of the customer.
 Users can run reports within Siteimprove Analytics to export data as required.